Beverly of Graustark

 Beverly of Graustark is a 1926 American silent romantic comedy film directed by Sidney Franklin and starring Marion Davies, Antonio Moreno, and Creighton Hale.
 The film's screenplay was written by Agnes Christine Johnston based on the novel by George Barr McCutcheon, and set in the fictional land of Graustark.
 The film features a final sequence in Technicolor.
 It was the first film by Sidney Franklin for MGM.

 The story was filmed before in 1914 by the Biograph Company.

 Copies of the film are held at Turner Broadcasting and the Library of Congress.
 Click on the Library of Congress external link below to watch the 1914 version of the film.
+The 1926 version can be viewed using the media window in this article.

-Premise
+Plot

-Beverly Calhoun (Davies) impersonates the Prince of Graustark to claim his birthright while he recovers from a skiing injury.
-In the meantime, she falls for her bodyguard Dantan (Moreno).
+Beverly Calhoun impersonates the Prince of Graustark to claim his birthright while he recovers from a skiing injury.
+In the meantime, she falls for her bodyguard Dantan.